rust-skia/rust-skia/README.md

 There no support for WebAssembly yet.
 If you'd like to help out, take a look at issue [#39](https://github.com/rust-skia/rust-skia/issues/39).

-### Bindings & Supported Features
+### Wrappers & Codecs & Supported Features

-The supported bindings and Skia features are described in the [skia-safe package's readme](skia-safe/README.md) and prebuilt binaries are available for most feature combinations.
+The supported wrappers, Skia codecs, and additional Skia features are documented in the [skia-safe package's readme](skia-safe/README.md).
+Prebuilt binaries are available for most feature combinations.

 ## Building